Sam works as a network analyst for an algorithmic trading firm. He obtained his bachelor's degree in information technology from UMKC.

 How to Set Up and Configure pfSense Bandwith Traffic Shaper

-The instructions in this hub were created for pfSense version 2.0, if you haven't upgraded to the latest version I would recommend doing so first.
+The instructions in this article were created for pfSense version 2.0; if you haven't upgraded to the latest version, I would recommend doing so first.
 The traffic shaper in version 2.0 has many improvements over the previous version.

-In the sections below I have included a screenshot of each step of the set up process and a description about each page.
-After completing these steps you will have a fully functional traffic shaper for your home or corporate network.
+In the sections below, I have included a screenshot of each step of the setup process and a description of each page.
+After completing these steps, you will have a fully functional traffic shaper for your home or corporate network.

 Step 1: Run the Shaper Wizard